 This Warehouse Safety course is ideal for all employees working in or visiting warehouses.

 At the end of the online Warehouse Safety course there is a 15 question, multiple-choice quiz.
-If learners demonstrate their understanding of course content by achieving a minimum score of 80%, we’ll email them their completion certificate.
+If learners demonstrate their understanding by achieving a score of or more 80%, we send their completion certificate.
 If learners score less than 80%, they can revisit any part of the course and retake the quiz until they are successful.
-A posted certificate is available for £6.
+A posted certificate is available for £9.

 - CPD accredited